45 BEST Things To Do In Banff In Winter

 Regardless, you need to be prepared for cold weather if you visit anytime between November and April.
 This means parkas, boots, wool socks, thermals, hats, gloves, scarves – the whole winter sha-bang.

-You can hike in Banff in winter, and it is fabulous.
-My favorite trails are Tunnel Mountain, Sulphur Mountain, Johnson Lake, the Hoodoos Viewpoint, and Grassi Lakes in Canmore.
+You can hike in the Canadian Rockies in winter, and it is fabulous.
+My favorite winter trails are Tunnel Mountain, Sulphur Mountain, Johnson Lake, the Hoodoos Viewpoint, and Grassi Lakes in Canmore.
 You’ll want waterproof hiking boots for hiking in the winter, and possibly gaiters and microspikes.
 A hiking pole is never a bad idea if you plan to do lots of hiking in the winter either.

 Is Banff Closed in the Winter?